 Prepare Your Soil

-First things first, you need to decide where you would like to place your veggie garden.
-Take a walk around your garden, look for a nice spot that has both shade and sunlight (depending on your plants’ needs).
+Firstly, you need to decide where you would like to place your veggie garden.
+Take a walk around your garden, look for a nice spot that has both shade and sunlight (depending on your plants' needs).
 Once you have found the perfect location, mark off where you want your beds to be.

 Now it’s time to prepare your soil and pack it full of nutrients!
 This is a very important step, so keep reading.
 Dig out about 25cm of soil and put it aside (this is your topsoil), then dig out another 25cm of soil and keep it in a separate, second pile.
-Now, fill in the hole with organic material – such as manure, some dry leaves, cut grass, bone meal, wood chips, hay, etc. – and water it.
-Once that it done, you can replace the second batch of soil over the organic layer, then put the topsoil on top.
+Now, fill in the hole with organic material - such as manure, some dry leaves, cut grass, bone meal, wood chips, hay, etc. - and water it.
+Once that is done, you can replace the second batch of soil over the organic layer, then put the topsoil on top.
 To add more nutrients to the soil to feed your plants, top the soil with a thick layer of compost then rake it all neatly.
 And that’s the soil done!

 Tip: For anything to grow, you need to have good quality soil that drains well.
 Too much water can drown your plants.
 To find out if you have the right soil, dig a 50cm hole, get the hosepipe and fill it with water.
 If there is still water at the bottom of the hole after about half an hour, then you have bad drainage.
 You can make the soil's drainage better by digging further into the hole and covering the bottom with some gravel and some soil.